Smurf-IV/ENSEK/ReadMe.md

 - Reading values should be in the format NNNNN
   - **Q:** What should be done when the values are not in this format ?
   - **A:** See Above, A record of failed reading should be kept, and returned.
+  - **Q**: What should be done about values that a lower, at a later date ?
+  - **A**: ?
+  - Notes:
+      - Negative values are also a failure
+      - No Batch insert due to requirement to have individual failure lines (This is an ETL style ingest)
+      - DateTime format is assumed to be `dd/MM/yyyy hh:mm` enUk 24hour UTC zero padding!

 ## Nice To Have: